WheteThunger/VehicleDeployedLocks/README.md

 ### Key Locks

 - `vehicledeployedlocks.keylock.free` -- Allows the player to deploy key locks to vehicles without consuming locks or resources from their inventory.
+- `vehicledeployedlocks.keylock.masterkey` -- Allows the player to open any lock managed by this plugin, useful for allowing admins access to locked vehicles.

 The following permissions allow players to deploy key locks to vehicles.
 - `vehicledeployedlocks.keylock.allvehicles` (all in one)